WangSongshuo/Playbook-Portfolio/Risk case.md

 **Factors (example values):**
 - **Exploitability = 0.90**
-  SQLi exploits and automated tools are widely available.
+  SQLi exploits and automated tools are widely available(like sqlmap, even a script kiddie could use it).
 - **Exposure = 0.80**
-  The front-end application is internet-facing with input fields; input validation is incomplete.
+  The front-end application is internet-facing with input fields(depends on how many web apps are connected to the database); input validation is incomplete.
 - **Threat Activity = 0.70**
   SQL injection remains a frequent attack method (OWASP Top 10, DBIR reports).

 **Composite Probability Calculation:**

-Step 1: 0.90 × 0.80 = 0.72
+ 0.90 × 0.80 × 0.70= 0.504
-Step 2: 0.72 × 0.70 = 0.504

 - **Composite Likelihood = 0.504**